mtulio/mtulio.labs/docs/guides/ocp-aws-local-zones-blog-hc.md

 ```

-- Local Zones implementation, phase-1, only:
+- Append the LZ Subnet to the Subnets array - available only in the `phase-1` of Local Zones implementation (not covered on HC blog):

 > Phase-1 means the installer should discovery the Local Zone subnet by it's ID, parse it and automatically create the Machine Sets for those zones